codeface-io/LSPService/README.md

 * [x] Extract general LSP type system (not LSPService specific) into package [SwiftLSP](https://github.com/flowtoolz/SwiftLSP)
 * [x] Build a Swift package that helps client editors written in Swift to use LSPService
     * Result: [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit)
+* [ ] Add a trouble shooting FAQ or the like for client developers to the sourcekit-lsp repo (mostly from my forum topics)
 * [ ] Since [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
 * [ ] The CLI must allow to set arguments and environment variables, not just the plain executable path
 * [ ] Persist language server configurations